nvisnjic/playerD_PS_Move/proposal.md

 I'm a first year graduate student at the Faculty of Engineering in Rijeka, Croatia, pursuing a degree in Electrical Engineering.
 My studies are mostly in automation and robotics, though I strive to engage myself equally in Linux development and open source software in general.

 Previously I've contributed to the Mozilla initiative and plan to continue doing so in the future.
-Most of the software work I've done is in OpenCV tracing algorithms in Python and C++ and ARM programming in C, with a bit of simulation in Matlab and machine learning in Octave.
+Most of the software work I've done is in OpenCV object tracking algorithms in Python and C++ and ARM programming in C, with a bit of simulation in Matlab and machine learning in Octave.
 From the software and hardware projects I have worked on, recent ones include OpenCV tracking and localization algorithms for a quadrotor flight control system and developing an ARM based on-board autonomous flight interface for the Parrot AR.Drone.